-- (i) the making of by-laws in accordance with Part 11. - (3A) If a board of management is provided for under subsection (3)(a), the rules of a single authority or joint authority are to provide for consultation between the membership of the authority and the board of management in respect of the strategic direction to be taken by the authority. - (4) Subject to this section, the rules are not to provide for functions and powers that - (a) exceed the functions and powers of a council; or - (b) empower the making of any rate or charge referred to in Part 9; or - (c) empower the imposition of any fee or charge referred to in section 205. - (5) The rules may be amended - - (a) by the absolute majority of a single authority council; or - (b) by the majority of the participating councils; or - (c) if there are only 2 participating councils, by both the councils. - (6) Any amendments to the rules are to be dealt with as if they were proposed rules. - (7) Subsection (6) does not apply if the amendment -
+- (i) the making of by-laws in accordance with Part 11. - (3A) If a board of management is provided for under subsection (3)(a), the rules of a single authority or joint authority are to provide for consultation between the membership of the authority and the board of management in respect of the strategic direction to be taken by the authority. - (4) Subject to this section, the rules are not to provide for functions and powers that - (a) exceed the functions and powers of a council; or - (b) empower the making of any rate or charge referred to in Part 9; or - (c) empower the imposition of any fee or charge referred to in section 205. - (5) The rules may be amended - (a) by the absolute majority of a single authority council; or - (b) by the majority of the participating councils; or - (c) if there are only 2 participating councils, by both the councils. - (6) Any amendments to the rules are to be dealt with as if they were proposed rules. - (7) Subsection (6) does not apply if the amendment -

-Part 3 - Local Government (a) is of a technical or administrative nature; (b) does not significantly alter the surrous or

-- (b) does not significantly alter the purpose or objectives of the single authority or joint authority; or - (c) does not significantly alter the interaction between the authority and the public.
+- (a) is of a technical or administrative nature; or - (b) does not significantly alter the purpose or objectives of the single authority or joint authority; or - (c) does not significantly alter the interaction between the authority and the public.

-Division $5 - \ldots$
+Division 5 -